 Film scoring has been an amazing adventure for me.
 It has taken me from the countryside in England to London, Prague, Budapest, Los Angeles, and Tokyo.
 I’ve collaborated with amazing musicians, and talented directors; I’ve recorded in famous studios, and worked with outstanding audio engineers and mixers.
-The projects I’ve worked on have pushed the envelope of film-making, entertainment, and education in some way.
+I’m proud but humble that the projects I’ve worked on have often been the vanguard of award-winning innovations in film-making, entertainment, and education, such as interactive multimedia websites, 4K digital with the first Red camera, themed entertainment, virtual reality, and the most played planetarium show in the world.

 “I’ve been so fortunate to have this chance to work in the magical world of cinema with the amazing sounds of a symphony orchestra.”